Fexilus/MVE385-Code/README.md

 ## Project structure
 The code is separated into two parts.

-The computational parts of the code is formatted as a package located in `/tracking`.
+The actual implementation is formatted as a package located in `/tracking`.
 The `pyproject.toml`, `setup.cgf` and `setup.py` files specify the dependencies and other information about the package.
 These dependencies should be kept to a minimum, as they will be required for all use cases of the code.
 The name of this package should probably be changed, and possibly be put into a relevant namespace (`viscando.*`?).

-The presentation and visualization of the computations is formatted as separate scripts located in `/examples`.
+The presentation of the computations is formatted as separate scripts located in `/examples`.
 The dependencies of these scripts are kept in `requirements.txt`.
-This includes a dependency on the package with the computational code, loaded in edit mode.
+This includes a dependency on the package, loaded in edit mode.
 Thus the scripts serve a secondary function as a testing environment during development.
 As the scripts are only necessary when presenting and developing the code, these dependencies do not have to be as neatly kept.